hmcts/prl-cos-api/src/test/resources/task-list-markdown-v2.md

 <div class='panel panel-border-wide govuk-!-font-size-16'>If children live with another party in the case (other than the applicant or respondent) you can add these details to 'Other people in the case.' if you do complete this section, you must keep it up to date.

-<div class='panel panel-border-wide govuk-!-font-size-16'>Os oes plant yn byw gyda’r parti arall yn yr achos (heblaw’r ceisydd neu’r atebydd), gallwch ychwanegu’r manylion hyn yn y blwch ‘Pobl eraill yn yr achos.’
-Os ydych chi’n cwblhau’r adran hon, mae’n rhaid i chi gadw’r wybodaeth yn gyfredol.</div></div>
+Os oes plant yn byw gyda’r parti arall yn yr achos (heblaw’r ceisydd neu’r atebydd), gallwch ychwanegu’r manylion hyn yn y blwch ‘Pobl eraill yn yr achos.’
+Os ydych chi’n cwblhau’r adran hon, mae’n rhaid i chi gadw’r wybodaeth yn gyfredol.</div>

 <hr class='govuk-!-margin-top-3 govuk-!-margin-bottom-2'/>